nickyiliwang0000/h/css/navigations.md

 Now you should see the sub nav when you hover over its parent:

 Problem now is that it pushes everything after the sub navigation down?
 Why?
-Because we are using `display:block;` !
+Because we are using `display: block;` !

 If only we could position it that it did not take up any extra space.
 It should "give up its seat".
-This is where we start to use `position:relative` and `position:absolute;`
+This is where we start to use `position: relative` and `position: absolute;`

 We want the sub menu to be absolute so it doesn't take up any room within its parent and the parent `<li>` to be relative so we can base out positioning off of that.